AnnaRogers04/SMGQuarry/Development_Journal.md

 - Create widget
 - The majority of the nodes on the Progress bar Blueprint

 Learning how to use these nodes and how they would bring the quick time event system together was definitely a learning curve for me however, completing this event was such a relief that it helped provide further motivation to add things like the credits and provide one big push to get everything done.
+The 'Do once' nodes were really helpful in preventing certain areas of blueprints to not repeat itself after its been triggered once.
+And being able to add the variables onto the event nodes was also visually helping to be ble to easily tell what had already been done of the QTE when making it.

 ![Failed_QTE](https://github.com/user-attachments/assets/965ef796-3c0c-4ce3-b4b0-1752fc6c9313)